technologiesubtile/RxTx_WLAN_booster/README.md

 Amplifier for 1296 MHz with a similar connection scheme

-After sharing my modification online, i discovered, on the youtube channel Ham Radio DX, an amplifier by SG Labs for 1296 ham band that seems to have the same port configuration as ma EP-AB003 amplifier after modification.
+After sharing my modification online, i discovered, on the youtube channel Ham Radio DX, an amplifier by SG Labs for the 1296 MHz ham band that seems to have the same port configuration as my EP-AB003 amplifier after modification.
 The newly added port corresponds to the RX(Opt) port of the SG Labs amplifier.
 Link: https://www.youtube.com/watch?v=5w8sGDdzz2I

 ![sglabs1296diagram](https://user-images.githubusercontent.com/96028811/233620261-95f4f8d6-a22b-4830-b803-237896f96946.jpg)

 Further ideas and perspectives

 The receive path of our amplifier features a SAW filter that can be expected to be quite efficient in suppressing harmonics or other spurious components of the spectrum.
 If the amp is used for QO-100 and the receive path is not used as such, an idea would be to use it in the preamplification path to remove the harmonics of the SDR output.
 However, doing so requires measuring some characteristics that are not documented.
 The amplification is given as 10..12 dB but nothing is known about third order intercept and noise figure.
-If it can be used to output 0dBm, it could be hooked up between the Pluto output, preceded by a 10 dB attenuator, and followed by the 2 SPF 5189Z.
+If it can be used to output 0 dBm, it could be hooked up between the Pluto output, preceded by a 10 dB attenuator, and followed by the 2 SPF 5189Z.
 However, it would also be interesting how much harmonics are generated by the finals, and to what extent they are attenuated by the impedance transformer that seems to be a slug to adapt the low impedance output of the transistors to the 50 Ohm line.
-Therefore additional measurements need to be performed with a spectrum analyzer.
+Therefore additional measurements need to be performed with a spectrum analyzer to evaluate the overall performance of such a configuration.

 Miscellaneous